profandyfield/discovr/README.md

   polynomials.
 We then extend the model to an example based on a clinical trial in which a fixed effect of an intervention moderates change over time.
-- `discovr_15_mlm`: Repeated measures designs as multilevel models.
-  Fitting models for one- and two-way repeated measures designs using a multilevel model framework.
+- `discovr_15_mlm`: Repeated measures designs.
+Fitting models for one- and two-way repeated measures designs using a multilevel model framework using `glmmTMB`.
+(All code will also work with `lme4`.)
+The examples match `discovr_15` but the modelling approach differs.
 This tutorial builds on previous ones to show how models can be fit with one or two categorical predictors when these variables have been manipulated within the same entities.
 We look at fitting the models, setting contrasts for the categorical predictors and diagnostic plots.
 - `discovr_16`: Mixed designs.
 Fitting models for mixed designs using the `afex` package.
 This tutorial builds on previous ones to show how models can be fit with one or two categorical predictors when at least